omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-Finished reading 2.7 now.
+Started reading 2.8 now.
-Should start from page 77 section 2.8.
+Should start from page 78 'The fun part is now using testIntegerLiteral and testIdentifier to build more generic helper functions:'.